killa1218/BiDAF-Keyword-Extraction/README.md

 # Bi-directional Attention Flow for Machine Comprehension

-- This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper].
+- This the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).
+- This is tensorflow v1.1.0 comaptible version.
+This is not compatible with previous trained models, so if you want to use them, go to [v0.2.1][v0.2.1].
 - The CodaLab worksheet for the [SQuAD Leaderboard][squad] submission is available [here][worksheet].
-- For TensorFlow v1.1 compatible version, see the [dev][dev] branch.
 - Please contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]) for questions and suggestions.

 ## 0. Requirements
 #### General
-- Python (verified on 3.5.2.
+- Python (developed on 3.5.2.
 Issues have been reported with Python 2!)
-- unzip, wget (for running `download.sh` only)
+- unzip

 #### Python Packages
-- tensorflow (deep learning library, only works on r0.11)
+- tensorflow (deep learning library, verified on 1.1.0)
 - nltk (NLP tools, verified on 3.2.1)
 - tqdm (progress bar, verified on 4.7.4)
 - jinja2 (for visaulization; if you only train and test, not needed)